jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 1. Any change where there's not a corresponding change in test code
 1. New methods or variables that go unused
 1. Anything that doesn't match our (implicit or explict) style guide
 1. Anything that reminds me of a bug I've hit before.
-An example here might be using ||= for memoization in Ruby.
+An example here might be using ||= for memoization in Ruby
 1. Any goddamn trailing whitespace
 1. Anything that I want to take a closer look at